 Farmer Wanting To Rid His Land Of Weeds Stumbled Upon A Way To Reduce CO2 In The AtmosphereAndrea Powell

-Recently, an extensive report came out stating that the we are running out of time to save the planet.
+An extensive report stated that the we are running out of time to save the planet.
 The planet’s biodiversity and ecosystems are deteriorating nationwide and change needs to happen now to prevent catastrophic problems in the future.

 A farmer in Northern California took it upon himself to find a way to rid his land of weeds.
 In addition to removing the weeds, he found a way to reduce CO2 in the atmosphere by trapping carbon in the soil on his farm.
 The results were mind blowing and encouraged other farmers to try “carbon farming”.